Abdur-rahmaanJ/honeybot/README.md

 - [ ] ✉️ mail
 - [ ] 🎛️ maths
 - [ ] 📥 pm when user online

+## allow plugins
+in PLUGINS.conf, add the plugin to allow on a new line !

 ## contributing countries